 In 2013, I did a 6-week tour of Europe.
 As a former long distance runner, I love attending the Diamond League track and field meets held in various cities throughout Europe.

-I had unlimited assignments writing about these meets for a running magazine and a blog that paid well.
+I had several assignments writing about these meets for a running magazine and a blog that paid well.
 But I had several days to kill between track meets and I had to do something with my time.

 What did I do?
 I organized press trips during my spare time to see some new places.
 And I pre-sold numerous articles about those places.